 Universal Orlando family hotels

-Universal's on-property hotels (Loews Royal Pacific, Hard Rock Hotel, Portofino Bay, Sapphire Falls, Cabana Bay) all offer Early Park Admission and (at premier hotels) free Universal Express Pass — the most valuable perk in any theme park.
+Universal's on-property hotels (Loews Royal Pacific, Hard Rock Hotel, Portofino Bay, Sapphire Falls, Cabana Bay) all offer Early Park Admission and (at premier hotels) free Universal Express Pass.
+The most valuable perk in any theme park.
 The math: a 4-day Universal trip for a family of 4 with paid Express Pass costs $1,400+; a stay at a premier hotel adds $500-$900/night and includes Express Pass for everyone.

 For multi-park trips (Disney + Universal), the value gets murky.
 You'll save more by booking Disney-area on-property for Disney days and renting an Uber/Lyft to Universal than splitting your stay.